JoinCODED/ReactFeature8-ProductDelete/README.md

 5. Check the browser, our `delete` is showing!
 The question is, can we add an `onClick` event on a `p` tag?
 Yes you can.
 You can add an `onClick` event on any tag.

-6. Let's create a method that will handle the deleting in `CookieItem`, and for now let's give it an alert with the cookie's ID:
+6. Let's create a method called `handleDelete` that will handle the deleting in `CookieItem`, and for now let's give it an alert with the cookie's ID:

 ```javascript
 const handleDelete = () => {